raeesmghl/my-javascript-notes/DOM_RECT-FRONTEND/README.md

 - There is a function 'checkVisibility' which is invoked on scroll
 - "window.innerHeight" and "document.documentElement.clientHeight" are very similar thats why || operator is used and stored this hiehgt value in a variable
+- the third "if" statement have 2 conditions, i understood first one but the second one?